qmacro/cloud-platform-workflow-virtual-pilot/exercises/02/readme.md

 The `workflowtilesApprouter/` directory contains definitions which will bring about an application in your CF space that allows you to reach the FLP site with the Workflow related tiles.
 Notice the reference to `/cp.portal` as the starting resource in the `xs-app.json` configuration file.

 The `workflowtilesFLP` directory is a Node.js app that will cause a deployment of artifacts to the portal FLP site.
 The `package.json` file describes the dependency on a portal "deployer" service that is invoked.
 The `portal-site/` directory, in particular via the `CommonDataModel.json` file, contains details of what those artifacts are.
-Indeed, the SAP Web IDE has a built-in "Launchpad Editor" that will be invoked when you select the file for editing:
+Indeed, the SAP Web IDE has a built-in "Launchpad Editor" that can be invoked when you select the file for editing:

 ![Launchpad Editor](launchpadeditor.png)